 - 2 cups basil leaves

 - generous pinch sea salt

 - olive oil, , clarified butter, or ghee

 - Preheat oven to 400 degrees and place oven rack in upper third of oven.

 - Place a sheet of parchment paper on a rimmed cookie sheet.

-- Peel and cut butternut squash.
+- Peel and cut butternut squash into 1/2" cubes.
 Place on parchment covered cookie sheet.

 - Drizzle with olive oil and toss till squash is well coated.

 - Sprinkle with a few pinches of sea salt and freshly ground pepper.
 Toss.